Skip to main content

 Rule 1501:10-2-05 | Exhaust emissions control and conditioning systems.

 (A) Underground diesel-powered equipment shall include an exhaust emissions control and conditioning system that has been laboratory tested with the diesel engine, except as provided in paragraph (C) of this rule, using the ISO 8178-1 test and has resulted in diesel particulate matter emissions that do not exceed an average concentration of 0.12 milligrams per cubic meter (mg/m3) of air when diluted by one hundred per cent of the MSHA 30 C.F.R.
 Part 7 approval plate ventilation rate for that diesel engine.
-The website for the ISO International Organization for Standardization is http://www.iso.org/iso/home.htm.
+The website for the ISO International Organization for Standardization is http://www.iso.org/iso/home.html.
 Should MSHA promulgate new regulations that change the 30 C.F.R.
 Part 7 approval plate ventilation rate, the dilution percentage relative to the approval plate ventilation rate will be increased or decreased on a direct ratio basis as approved by the chief.

 (C) An exhaust emissions control and conditioning system may be approved by the chief for multiple diesel engine applications through a single series of ISO 8178-1 laboratory tests, only if data is provided to the chief and he or she determines that the exhaust emissions control and conditioning system will meet, for each diesel engine, the in-laboratory diesel particulate matter standard established in paragraph (A) of this rule.
-Data provided to the chief shall include diesel particulate matter production rates for each engine as measured during an ISO 8178-1 test, if available.
+Data provided to the chief is to include diesel particulate matter production rates for each engine as measured during an ISO 8178-1 test, if available.
 If ISO 8178-1 test data for diesel particulate matter production is not available for a specific diesel engine, comparable data may be provided to the chief that reliably verifies that the exhaust emissions control and conditioning system will meet, for that diesel engine, the in-laboratory diesel particulate matter standard established in paragraph (A) of this rule.
-This standard shall only be used for in-laboratory testing for approval of diesel-powered equipment for use underground.
+This standard only applies to in-laboratory testing for approval of diesel-powered equipment for use underground.

 (2) An oxidation catalyst or other gaseous emissions control device capable of reducing undiluted carbon monoxide emissions to one hundred parts per million (ppm) or less under all conditions of operation at normal engine operating temperature range;